-As one of the more popular lakes for visitors, Canandaigua Lake has its own well-established wine trail, with a number of little wineries and even craft breweries scattered around its shores.
-The main tour lasts around five hours during the afternoon and includes three local wineries, one along the edge of the lake and two slightly further south in the small town of Naples.
-See the grape to glass journey and taste the end result in the form of pinot grigio and Riesling.
-There’s also an option to take a longer tour that adds an additional winery and lunch at the popular steak house Nolan’s in Canandaigua.
-This tour, like many on this list, starts in the slightly awkward location of Farmington, although hotel pickup is available here if you’re already staying in Canandaigua town.
+Canandaigua Lake has its own well-established wine trail, with a number of little wineries and even craft breweries scattered around its shores.
+This excursion, which lasts five hours, includes tastings at four local wineries, plus vineyard tours to discover more about the grape to glass journey.
+There’s also an option to elongate the tour by adding an extra winery and a lunch stop at the popular steak house Nolan’s in Canandaigua to the itinerary.
+This tour starts in Farmington, although hotel pickup is also available from hotels in Canandaigua town.
+From $205 per person.

-Perhaps the most popular of the Finger Lakes is Seneca, a long ribbon of water where gently rolling hills meet the lake in a patchwork of greens.
-There are far more wineries in this region than can be effectively visited in one day, but this tour does an excellent job of packing plenty into its seven-and-a-half-hour itinerary.
-The first stop is usually at Ventosa Vineyards, a 23-acre property from which good views are afforded from the wine tasting area.
-Other top wineries visited on this trip are Belhurst Castle, Fox Run and White Springs and entry to each is included in the tour price.
+Perhaps the most popular of the Finger Lakes is Seneca, a long ribbon of water where gently rolling hills meet the water in a patchwork of greens.
+There are far more wineries in this region than can be effectively visited in one day, but this tour from Geneva, NY does an excellent job of packing plenty into its six-hour itinerary.
+The first stops are usually at Fox Run, and Ventosa vineyards.
+The latter is a 23-acre property with expansive views over the lake and vineyard.
+Torrey Ridge Winery and Anthony Road Wine Company close out the four-winery itinerary.
+From $211 per person.

-The smaller, wishbone-shaped Keuka Lake is located to the southwest of Seneca Lake and enjoys a similar density and pedigree of winery as its larger neighbour.
-Enjoy stops at a minimum of three wineries, like Heron Hill, with its excellent crow’s nest tasting space and Bully Hill Vineyards, where lunch is also provided on the full day tours.
-Given the region’s more northern location, Finger Lakes wines are not unlike those grown in Germany, thus Riesling is one of the more successful grapes here.
-You can also expect a good range of sparkling wines around Finger Lakes.
-As with the above two tour options, there are half-day and full day options available, with the longer, pricier choice offering additional winery stops and lunch.
+The smaller, wishbone-shaped Keuka Lake is located to the southwest of Seneca Lake and enjoys a similar pedigree of winery to its larger neighbor.
+Tours depart from Penn Yan and include stops at Heron Hill, with its excellent crow’s nest wine tasting space.
+You’ll also stop by Bully Hill Vineyards, where lunch is also provided if you select the lunch inclusion tour (additional fee).
+Given the region’s more northern location, Riesling is one of the more successful grapes here.
+You’ll get to taste a top shelf Riesling at Dr. Konstantin Frank Winery.
+There’s also a fourth stop at Hunt Country Vineyards.
+From $217 per person.